gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~Successful resolution of module implementation, but no plugin with id found in resultant classpath, yields useful error message~~
 - ~~Successful resolution of module implementation, but unexpected error encountered when loading `Plugin` implementation class, yields useful error message~~
 - ~~Successful resolution of module implementation, but exception encountered when _applying_ plugin, yields useful error message~~

-## ~~Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”~~

-The plugin portal has a standardised JSON payload for errors.
-This story adds understanding of this to Gradle's interactions with the portal, by way of extracting the error information and presenting it to the user instead of a generic failure message.

-Any request to the plugin portal may return a “structured error response”.
-In some cases this may be part of the standard protocol for that endpoint.
-For example, a request for plugin metadata that targets the plugin metadata endpoint but resolves to a non existent plugin will yield a structured error response.
-The detail of the error response differentiates the response from a generic 404.

-### Test coverage

-- ~~4xx..5xx response that is not specifically handled (e.g. PLUGIN\_NOT_FOUND) is forwarded to user~~
-- ~~4xx..500 response that isn't a structured error response (e.g. HTML) is handled~~
-- ~~Response advertised as structured error response is of incompatible schema~~
-- ~~Response advertised as structured error response is malformed JSON~~
-- ~~Response advertised as structured error response is of compatible schema, but has extra unexpected elements~~

 ## ~~Story: Plugin resolution is cached between builds~~